 CLICK HERE to see where you can see Annie’s paintings today, but note that most galleries only have a small portion of their stock on show at any one time.
 Galleries can be contacted for permission to view works in storage, but be aware that this may not be allowed because of risk of damage (and therefore also insurance issues) to works or to yourself in areas not normally accessed by the public.
 An alternative is to wait until the work is on display through normal rotation, or request that a particular work be put on display.

-Annie’s paintings – portraits, landscapes and symbolist works – have been the subject of special exibitions twice, once in 1923 when she was 79 and in 2018-9, the ‘Painting Light and Hope‘ retrospective held 84 years after her death.
+Annie’s paintings – portraits, landscapes and symbolist works – have been the subject of dedicated exibitions in 1923 when she was 79 and in 2018-9, the ‘Painting Light and Hope‘ retrospective held 84 years after her death.
 There was also a ‘Portraits by Mrs Swynnerton‘ exhibition in 1924 at Manchester and an exhibition of nineteen works at The Alpine Club, London, in 1956.

 Images: from display at Manchester Art Gallery.

-Pictures identifiable are Capri, Cupid and Psyche, David and Jonathan Fenwick, Elizabeth Williamson at Wemmergill, A Lady standing by flowering ivy, Mater Triumphalis, Mrs. A. Scott-Elliot and Children, New Risen Hope (Tate version), Oceanid, Oreads, The Soul’s Journey, The Southing of the Sun.
+Pictures identifiable are Capri, Cupid and Psyche, Portrait of David and Jonathan Fenwick, Equestrian Portrait of Elizabeth Williamson, Portrait of a lady standing by flowering ivy, Mater Triumphalis, Portrait of Mrs. A. Scott-Elliot and Children, New New Risen Hope (Tate), Oceanid, Oreads, The Soul’s Journey, The Southing of the Sun.

 This exhibition was held at the premises of The Alpine Club, 74 South Audley St., Mayfair, London W1 – the club was based there from 1937 to 1990.